cloud-hypervisor/cloud-hypervisor/README.md

 ## Contribute

-We are working on building a global, diverse and collaborative community around the Cloud Hypervisor project.
+The project strongly believes in building a global, diverse and collaborative community around the Cloud Hypervisor project.
 Anyone who is interested in [contributing](CONTRIBUTING.md) to the project is welcome to participate.

-We believe that contributing to a open source project like Cloud Hypervisor covers a lot more than just sending code.
+Contributing to a open source project like Cloud Hypervisor covers a lot more than just sending code.
 Testing, documentation, pull request reviews, bug reports, feature requests, project improvement suggestions, etc, are all equal and welcome means of contribution.
 See the [CONTRIBUTING](CONTRIBUTING.md) document for more details.